Mardaani 2 Movie Review: Rani Mukerji And Vishal Jethwa's Engaging Thriller Exposes A Harsh Reality!

 After displaying hard-hitting statistics about rapes in India from the National Crime Records Bureau (NCRB), 'Mardaani 2' begins on a chilling note in Kota, Rajasthan in India, where a deranged rapist Sunny (Vishal Jethwa) targets a young girl returning from a fair and ditches her horribly bruised body in an abandoned fort.

-Enter top cop Shivani Shivaji Roy (Rani Mukerji), who is now in charge of the state as an Additional Commissioner Of Police.
-Seeing the lady in khaki, a narcissist Sunny who loves to show off his kills, sets out to leave a trail of violated female bodies.
+Enter top cop Shivani Shivaji Roy (Rani Mukerji), who is now in charge of the state as Additional Commissioner of Police.
+Seeing the lady in khaki, a narcissist Sunny, who loves to show off his killings, sets out to leave a trail of violated female bodies.
 Will Shivani be successful in nabbing this monster?

 Direction

-While Gopi Puthran has a tight hold on his directorial reins, it's his writing which comes across as a tad bit disappointing in Mardaani 2.
-The repeated hammering of gender inequality and getting the male characters to mouth misogynistic dialogues looks forced.
-The logic goes for a toss in a couple of scenes.
+While Gopi Puthran has a tight hold on his directorial reins, it's his writing that comes across as a tad bit disappointing in Mardaani 2.
+The repeated hammering of gender inequality and getting the male characters to mouth misogynistic dialogues look forced.
+Logic goes for a toss in a couple of scenes.
 Also, things happen rather conveniently for the characters in the film.

 Performances

-Rani Mukerji delivers a feisty performances as the no-nonsense cop and is in command of her role right from the first frame.
-She is powerful at the same time, she even displays vulnerability with ease.
+Rani Mukerji delivers a feisty performance as the no-nonsense cop and is in command of her role, right from the first frame.
+She is powerful, at the same time, displays vulnerability with ease.
 Watch out for the scene where she whips the underage offender with a spiked belt.
-The angst and intensity showcased by her in that sequence gives you goosebumps!
+The angst and intensity showcased by her in that sequence give you goosebumps!

 Vishal Jethwa as the underage, smooth-talking criminal with a violent past, is a talent to watch out for!
 With his cold piercing light eyes, he unleashes menace on the big screen and gives you the creeps.
 The boy holds his own while sharing a frame with a seasoned actress like Rani.